Hack-way/YouTube-Thumbnail-pop-up-video/README.md

 7) The videoIframe element then displays the YouTube video.
 8) The closeButton event listener sets the src property of the videoIframe element to an empty string and then sets the display property of the modalContainer element to none.

+### Live Domo || YouTube Thumbnail pop up video.
+The link <a href="https://codepen.io/hackway/pen/eYLbeVW" target=”_blank” >https://codepen.io/hackway/pen/eYLbeVW</a>

+YouTube channel my Handle is @Hackway I hope this helps!
+Let me know if you have any other questions.